benkohav/groupProject/README.md

 Contributors - Andrew Connell, Benjamin Kohav, Charlotte Gorgemans, Roxanne Manthy, Ryan Hannigan, Sean Shi

-Technology Stack used for the project
+Technology Stack used for the project:
+We used the following tools to create our application:
+EJS, NodeJS, Postgres, and Docker, all comprising our tech stack.
+We used VS Code, GitHub, and GroupMe as our project methodology and execution method.

-Prerequisites to run the application - Any software that needs to be installed to run the application
+Prerequisites to run the application - Any software that needs to be installed to run the application:
+Please ensure that Docker is installed on your computer, as this imperative to run our application!

-Instructions on how to run the application locally.
+Instructions on how to run the application locally:

-How to run the tests, if applicable
+1. Clone our project into the appropriate folder on your local computer.
+2. Start Docker (docker compose up)
+3. Open a new browser, and open http://localhost:3000/
+4. Voila!
+Our website is viewable, happy tech library searching!

 Link to the deployed application, if applicable
+*We are working on deploying our application and will link it here as soon as project is deployed.*